gmednick/DeepenAnalytics/content/home/hero.md

 ****

-Deepen Analytics is a full stop shop for your data science needs.
-Our team can help you develop custom analytics tools, including responsive dashboards and custom workflows for your data.
-Our backgrounds are in chemistry and biology but we are innovators at heart and welcome any type of data.
+Deepen Analytics is a one stop shop for your data science needs.
+Our team can help you develop custom analytics tools, including responsive dashboards and custom workflows for your data prediction needs.
+Our backgrounds are in chemistry and biology but we are innovators at heart and welcome any type of data projects.

 We work with companies, institutions and individual researchers on a contract basis.
-No idea is too big and no job is too small!
+No idea is too big, no job too small!

-Contact us to learn more or schedule a consultation.
+Contact us to discuss how our data science solutions can help you.